Dosewallips, day 3, Interrorem Ranger Cabin

 Ranger Emery Finch, who built this cabin, was an avid fisherman and was responsible for blazing the Ranger Hole Trail, a path to his favorite fishing spot on the Duckabush River.
 Today, after I explored the area around the cabin, I hiked all the way out on the Ranger Hole Trail to the fishing hole on the Duckabush.
 The photo above is of an old bench that snuggles in amongst the greenery just past the start of that trail.
 I can imagine folks back in the early 1900’s, on a hot summer day, grabbing some ice cold water from that hand pump, resting a spell on this bench, then heading on out the trail to catch themselves a mess of trout at the Ranger Hole on the Duckabush River.
 I’ll take you along on my hike out there in my next post.

-In the meantime, here’s an outstanding video about the National Forest Service and all of the water on NFS land.
+In the meantime, here’s an outstanding video from the National Forest Service that briefly showcases the eight Forest Service parks in the Pacific Northwest.

 This entry was posted in Uncategorized.
 Bookmark the permalink.